Create dataframe

 to remove the column by Index.
 This notation takes syntax df[, columns]

-to select columns in R, And to remove columns you have to use the – (negative) operator.
+to select columns in R, and removes them using the – (negative) operator.

 The following example removes the second column by Index from the R DataFrame.